| Title: | Sentiment Analysis for Text, Image and Video using Transformer Models |

 llama-cpp-python (Linux only) for CPU/GPU inference

-The function is typically called by setup_modules()
+The function is typically called by setup_modules() when GPU installation

 This function requires NVIDIA GPU and drivers to be properly installed.